Prehistory & Archeology

 On our doorstep, a 12th century Norman keep set above the village of Castleton.
 There is a step climb but the reward is the view of the Hope Valley.
 English Heritage owned.

-For those of you with a particular interest in that period, Mary Queen of Scots sent much of her long imprisonment in Derbyshire including Bolsover Castle, Hardwick Hall, Wingfield Manor and the Old Hall, Buxton (now a charming little Hotel).
-This makes an interesting trail.
+For those of you with a particular interest in that period, Mary Queen of Scots spent much of her long imprisonment in Derbyshire including Bolsover Castle, Hardwick Hall, Wingfield Manor and the Old Hall, Buxton (now a charming little Hotel).
+This makes an interesting if sad trail.

 Derbyshire is one of the homes of Britain’s Industrial Revolution.
 Sir Richard Arkwright’s Cromford Mill was the world’s first water powered cotton spinning mill.
 Dating from 1771 this model made Arkwright his fortune and was quickly copied by mill owners in Lancashire, Germany and North America.